New tool for monitoring green crab

 Development of an eDNA assay for invasive European green crab (Carcinus maenas) and implementation in a citizen science monitoring program

-Researchers will develop an environmental DNA assay tool to identify the invasive European green crab, which will be used by a citizen science program to support monitoring efforts.
+Researchers developed an environmental DNA assay tool to identify the invasive European green crab to be used by a citizen science program to support monitoring efforts.

 Principal Investigator